 Within a reflective management practice a manager learns to understand their own triggers, conflicting requests and how to get the best from those that report to them.
 They also learn about how their style of management might impact employee’s performance.

-The self is the main instrument in reflective management, the skills as an individual, knowledge base and limitations, all play into the style of management one offers and the level of performance a team can meet.
+The self is the main instrument in this managing style, the skills as an individual, knowledge base and limitations, all play into the style of management one offers and the level of performance a team can meet.
 The Johari window is one approach that is often used to explain this theory and raise awareness, as well as 360 reviews and personalities tests to assist a manager in developing a greater understanding of self and impact on others.

 Within management it is easy to look externally for the problems and solutions distributing blame and responsibility throughout a team, with little to no effective reflection on the impact of the role and approach of a manager on a situation.
 Often in dynamics where there are evident power indifferences, such as a manager over a team, without reflective practice there can be a stagnation in the manager or leaders approach.